AliMorty/AliMorty.github.io/_posts/2019-08-12-Baraess-Paradox-and-Smartphone-Navigator-Applications.md

 path $P_i$ to choose from $s_i$ to $t_i$, and her objective is to choose a path with minimum latency. <br>

+### Price of Anarchy here

 ## To what extent we can hope for a better application
-In General, if we have n drivers, each i wants to drive from $s_i$ to $t_i$ and all routes have linear latency function, then the price of anarchy is at most %\frac{5}{2}%.
+In the setting above, the price of anarchy is at most %\frac{5}{2}%.[1]
 Meaning that if we use the best social optimum paths, then the best thing we can hope for is to decrease our average latency by the factor of \frac{2}{5}.
 This is a bound on how bad the navigation apps affect the traffic compared to the best possible routing system.

-## How we can achieve this best possible

-As we use different apps, and because they are competing with each other, they will give you the best possible route which maximizes only your objective.
-If all applications tri

-## How bad it is?

-So, as you see in this example,

-** Sometimes, using some navigators app is similar to adding some shortcut with very little latency. ** So it seems harmless to use those apps.

-In general, we can assume that the latency in each edge is linear with respect to the proportion of population (x) who uses that edge:
-$$ l_e(x) = a_e x + b_e $$

-This situation is, of course, familiar in Game Theory community!
-Christos Papodimitroiv et al. call this Price

-TODO: mention beautiful mind sentence when John Nash is in the bar: the best result come from a group who chooses the best setting that is better for the group not for each individual!
+## What is the solution

+At this time, I think there can be two possible solution for this problem.

 TODO: add a payment function if a person wants to use individual optimum rather than social optimum